 1/2 cup (2 oz.) smoked gouda cheese, coarsely grated

 1/4 cup (1 oz.) fontina cheese, coarsely grated

 12 shrimp, peeled, deveined, tails removed and seared until just cooked

 6 slices applewood smoked bacon, cut in half, cooked crisp

 1 tbsp. sliced scallions

-- In another small bowl, mix red onion, vinegar, 1 tsp. olive oil and salt; set aside.
+- In another small bowl, mix red onion, vinegar, 1 teaspoon olive oil and salt; set aside.

-- Preheat grill to med.-high.
-Oil back of flat metal tray with 1 tsp. olive oil.
-Press dough into 12 by 15-in. rectangle on back of tray.
+- Preheat grill to medium-high.
+Oil back of flat metal tray with 1 teaspoon olive oil.
+Press dough into 12-by-15-inch rectangle on back of tray.
 Place dough side of pan directly on grill.
-Grill 1 min.
+Grill 1 minute.
 Gently remove tray, starting at front edge and using metal spatula if necessary.
-Continue grilling dough for about 5 min., watching carefully to avoid burning.
+Continue grilling dough for about 5 minutes, watching carefully to avoid burning.
 Flip dough and move to cooler spot on grill.

-- Spread entire crust surface with barbecue sauce and top with cheeses.
+- Spread entire crust surface with barbeque sauce and top with cheeses.
 Place shrimp evenly over top and cook flatbread until crisp and bubbly.